FelipeNuti/FlyWay/README.md

 ## Brief statement of contents

 ### Infection Prevention
-infection.py: file with the functions of the random experiment model plot_infection.py: file with functions to make plots and calculations using the functions in infections.py
+infection.py: file with the functions of the random experiment model\n plot_infection.py: file with functions to make plots and calculations using the functions in infections.py\n
-Images: contains the images present on the 1st section of our deliverable
+Images: contains the images present on the 1st section of our deliverable\n

 ### Business Plan
 drone_delivery_model.py: file with financial projection model